rubysamurai/purecss-sass/README.md

 ## Versioning

-Pure CSS for Sass follows the upstream version of Yahoo's Pure.
+Pure CSS for Sass follows the upstream version of Pure.
 But last version number may be ahead, in case there is a need to release project specific changes.

-Please always refer to the [CHANGELOG](https://github.com/rubysamurai/purecss-sass/blob/master/CHANGELOG.md) when upgrading.

-## Contributing

-Anyone is welcome to contribute to Pure CSS for Sass.
-Please [raise an issue](https://github.com/rubysamurai/purecss-sass/issues), fork the project, make changes to your forked repository and submit a pull request.

 ## Credits

-Pure CSS for Sass is inspired from [bootstrap-sass](https://github.com/twbs/bootstrap-sass) by Twitter Bootstrap team.
+Pure CSS for Sass is inspired from [bootstrap-sass](https://github.com/twbs/bootstrap-sass) by Bootstrap team.

 ## License

-Pure © 2014 Yahoo!
-Inc. Released under a [BSD](https://github.com/yahoo/pure/blob/master/LICENSE.md) license.
+Pure © Yahoo!
+Inc. Licensed under the [BSD](https://github.com/pure-css/pure/blob/master/LICENSE) license.

-`purecss-sass` © 2015 Dmitriy Tarasov.
-Released under a [MIT](https://github.com/rubysamurai/purecss-sass/blob/master/LICENSE.txt) licence.
+`purecss-sass` © Dmitriy Tarasov.
+Licensed under the [MIT](https://github.com/rubysamurai/purecss-sass/blob/master/LICENSE.txt) licence.